State Implementation Plans

 Delegation of Federal Standards and Development of State Plans

 In order for New Hampshire to enforce federal standards on New Hampshire facilities or include the standards in permits for smaller sources, New Hampshire takes delegation of most New Source Performance Standards (NSPS) and National Emission Standards for Hazardous Air Pollutants (NESHAPs).
+Navigation tools are available from EPA to help owners and operators in certain industries determine their personalized requirements by answering questions about their equipment or facilities.

 Section 111 of the CAA established a mechanism for controlling air pollution from categories of industrial sources such as power plants, incinerators, and municipal solid waste landfills.
 These federal regulations include minimizing pollution from new or expanded sources as well as pollution from existing sources covered by emission guidelines.
 States use the federal emission guidelines to develop state plans for existing sources that are at least as stringent as the federal requirements.
 New Hampshire has used emission guidelines to develop state plans for municipal waste combustors (MWC) and other solid waste incinerators (OSWI).
 New Hampshire has also taken delegation of the federal plan for sewage sludge incinerators (SSI) and intends to do the same for municipal solid waste (MSW) landfills once one has been developed.
 In the past, New Hampshire has made negative declarations to EPA for emission guidelines that covered other industrial sources not in operation in New Hampshire or have closed.
 State plans include administrative rules, inventory of facilities and corresponding emissions, state progress reports to EPA and other general SIP requirements.